slime/slime/README.md

   1. [Set up the MELPA repository][2], if you haven't already, and install SLIME using `M-x package-install RET slime RET`.

-  2. Add the following lines to your `~/.emacs` file, filling in in the appropriate filenames:
+  2. In your `~/.emacs` file, point the `inferior-lisp-program` variable to your favourite Common Lisp implementation:

      ```el
-     ;; Set your lisp system and, optionally, some contribs
-     (setq inferior-lisp-program "/opt/sbcl/bin/sbcl")
+     (setq inferior-lisp-program "sbcl")
-     (setq slime-contribs '(slime-fancy))
      ```

   3. Use `M-x slime` to fire up and connect to an inferior Lisp.
 SLIME will